Angels200/CarND-Path-Planning-Project/README.md

 2. cost : The cost attribute stores the commputed cost related to each gap (front, back) and for each lane (current, left, right)

 #### Methods :
-1. compute_cost : This method computes the cost relatated to the lane.
-The cost has a value between [0,1] following the sigmoid function.
+1. compute_cost : This method computes the lane related cost which resulting value is between [0,1] according to the sigmoid function.
+The algorithm apply a penalty coefficient to the left and right costs during the calculation to disadvantage this behavior and a reward coefficient to the keeping lane cost (cuurrent) to advantage this behavior for more safety